berryamin/Python/Python-3/Doc/glossary.rst

       slowly.
 See also :term:`interactive`.

    iterable
       An object capable of returning its members one at a time.
-Examples of iterables include all sequence types (such as :class:`list`, :class:`str`, and :class:`tuple`) and some non-sequence types like :class:`dict` and :class:`file` and objects of any classes you define with an :meth:`__iter__` or :meth:`__getitem__` method.
+Examples of iterables include all sequence types (such as :class:`list`, :class:`str`, and :class:`tuple`) and some non-sequence types like :class:`dict`, :term:`file objects <file object>`, and objects of any classes you define with an :meth:`__iter__` or :meth:`__getitem__` method.
 Iterables can be used in a :keyword:`for` loop and in many other places where a sequence is needed (:func:`zip`, :func:`map`, ...).
 When an iterable object is passed as an argument to the built-in function :func:`iter`, it returns an iterator for the object.
 This iterator is good for one pass over the set of values.
 When using iterables, it is usually not necessary to call :func:`iter` or deal with iterator objects yourself.
 The ``for`` statement does that automatically for you, creating a temporary unnamed variable to hold the iterator for the duration of the loop.
 See also :term:`iterator`, :term:`sequence`, and :term:`generator`.

    iterator
       An object representing a stream of data.
-Repeated calls to the iterator's :meth:`__next__` method (or passing it to the built-in function :func:`next`) return successive items in the stream.
+Repeated calls to the iterator's :meth:`~iterator.__next__` method (or passing it to the built-in function :func:`next`) return successive items in the stream.
 When no more data are available a :exc:`StopIteration` exception is raised instead.
 At this point, the iterator object is exhausted and any further calls to its